aaron-ng/CS4500_Project/report/doc.md

 - Has convience methods to create a dataframe from a single value or an array of values
 - Ensures that columns adhere to a schema
 - Allows reading / writing data

-`RemoteClient`
-- An abstraction for sending and recieving messages from another node
-- Allows sending and recieving messages
-- Handles serialization but not deserialization

-`Client`
-- Rendezvous with the central server
-- Enables staying up to date with the currently connected nodes
-- Allows for sending messages to other clients
-- Allows for recieving messages from other clients

 `Server`
 - Central rendezvous server for nodes